vialdj/gs4worldbuilding/README.md

 ## Dice rolls to random numbers
 ### Roll for continuous variable
-When a discrete value generated through n d6 rolls is used in some continuous variable equation, a value is drawn from a continuous probability distribution instead.
+When a discrete value generated through n d6 rolls is used in some continuous variable definition, a value is drawn from a continuous probability distribution instead.
 The distribution law is picked to fit the roll's specifics as such:

 | N d6 | Distribution |
 |:-:|:-:|